 “Last year was the beginning of the birthing process that you have been laboring for.”

 I am in awe of my Holy God.
 A holy conviction rose in my heart.
 “Jesus, I don’t love my own culture, my own lineage.
 Please forgive me for not loving them like you do, and please give me that love that you carry for them.”
-A gentle peace and assurance filled my heart that He would indeed help me to love even my own
+A gentle peace and assurance filled my heart that He would indeed help me to love even my own.

 NOVEMBER 2018

 In the morning, on November 1, I wrote the following:

+“Daughter,

-“Daughter, Yyou have been hitting the mark, zinging it!
+You have been hitting the mark, zinging it!

 This past season has been about you and I building a deep friendship with one another.
 Carolyn, despite all the things that have come against you, you have continued to grow in trust and friendship with me.
 Just the fact you are willing to do the assignment without anyone else, daughter, that is huge.
 You are learning who I am and have gained much authority in the courts.
 What if I want to pour so much favor and blessing on you that you can’t contain it?
 What if I want to put something in your hands that you love?
 What if I choose to put in my faithful daughter’s hands things that she loves, things she has been born to do?
 Should you not enjoy it?

--Papa God”
+-Papa God

 A few days later, I find myself reading about Jonathan and David’s covenant from 1 Samuel 20:16-17.
 As I read, the covenant aspect of their relationship really stood out to me.
 God takes covenants seriously.
 Whether a marriage covenant or covenant between friends.
 That covenant between Jonathan and David was there for life.
 Even after Jonathan died with his father, his son, Mephibosheth, benefited for the rest of his life from that covenant relationship.

-I thought about my friendship from college with Star, and other friendships.
-And I thought about my marriage covenant with my husband, this being the strongest of them all.
+I thought about my friendship from college with Star, and other friendships, and I thought about my marriage covenant with my husband, this being the strongest of them all.
 However, beyond those friendships, I had been realizing that God was my best friend!
 This friendship had been blooming and blossoming.
 I could trust Him in everything, at every turn of events.
 That friendship and trust with Him had deepened greatly during this entire process.

 On November 6, I had an overwhelming desire to go get some olive oil from a small, family-owned business in the downtown district near our home.
 As I walked into the shop, the overwhelming smell of spices, oil, and vinegars mixed into a Mediterranean flare.
 I had no idea what I was looking for, but I just knew I was in the right place.
 The sales lady at the counter offered me samples to try with freshly baked bread.
 The tantalizing flavors lit my palate.
 Up and down the aisles, I scanned the shelves for the perfect oil.
 Immediately, the label “Three Kings” olive oil, caught my attention.
 Almost simultaneously, downloads began pouring into my mind.
-The three kings came in unity to welcome the true King.
+The three magi or “three kings” came in unity to welcome the true King.
 They were all rulers from different lands who came together seeking the Messiah.
 What a perfect oil to use in the next two assignments.

 I attempted to call Dr. Woodburn from my car on the way home, but it just went to voicemail.
 “You’ll talk to her on Friday,” I heard in my heart.
-I love it when God speaks and I don’t even have to ask.
+I love it when God speaks, and I don’t even have to ask.